jwlehner/applications/2015-12-15--RCAC/project_description.md

 different archaeological data set (before or after a field being plowed for example, or heavy rain).
 Attributed time to artifacts varies between ranges of 25 years to 300 years, which are susceptible to evolve according to new discoveries or reevaluation of precedent assumption.
-I focus on accounting for uncertainty when mapping distributions by integrating formally the temporal dimension.
+To address spatial patterns and process  and, potentially, the underlying process behind them, I will create visualization using point pattern analysis (for example, the repartition of diagnostic sherds from a period) and surface modeling (for assessing general trends like pottery densities).
+I focus on accounting for uncertainty in the mapping by integrating formally the temporal dimension.
 In this part I will implement research done in geographical research using aoristic analysis.
 Spatial uncertainty will be processed with multi-scalar and Monte Carlo approaches.
-The output will thus not be to propose a single solution (a single pattern) but rather an environment where comparisons between alternative hypotheses are made easier.
+Thus the results will not be to propose a single solution (a single pattern or process) but rather an environment where comparisons between alternative hypotheses are made easier.

 <!-- Commented out
 4. Enabling interactivity: Re-assessment of established narratives is often an